-- FOR the election of each of the three directors nominated by our board of directors and named in this proxy statement as Class II directors (Proposal No. 1); - FOR the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022 (Proposal No. 2); - FOR the option of "3 YEARS" as the preferred frequency for a non-binding, advisory vote on executive compensation (Proposal No. 3); and - In the discretion of the named proxy holders regarding any other matters properly presented for a vote at the Annual Meeting.
+- FOR the adoption and approval of an amendment to our Certificate of Incorporation to phase out the classified structure of our Board of Director (Proposal No. 1); - FOR the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023 (Proposal No. 2); - FOR the approval of a non-binding advisory vote on Named Executive Officer compensation (Proposal No. 3);

+- FOR the election of each of the four directors nominated by our board of directors and named in this proxy statement (Proposal No. 4); and - In the discretion of the named proxy holder regarding any other matters properly presented for a vote at the Annual Meeting.

 Street Name Stockholders.
 If you are a street name stockholder and you do not provide your broker, bank or other nominee that holds your shares with voting instructions, then your broker, bank or other nominee will determine if it has discretion to vote on each matter.
 Brokers do not have discretion to vote on non-routine matters.
-Proposal No. 1 (election of directors) and Proposal No. 3 (advisory vote on frequency of advisory votes on executive compensation) are non-routine matters, while Proposal No. 2 (ratification of appointment of independent registered public accounting firm) is a routine matter.
-As a result, if you do not provide voting instructions to your broker, bank or other nominee, then your broker, bank or other nominee may not vote your shares with respect to Proposal No. 1 or Proposal No. 3, which would result in a "broker non-vote," but may, in its discretion, vote your shares with respect to Proposal No. 2.
-For additional information regarding broker non-votes, see "-What are the effects of abstentions and broker non-votes?" below.
+Proposal No. 1 (adoption and approval of an amendment to our Certificate of Incorporation to phase out the classified structure of our Board of Directors), Proposal No. 3 (non-binding advisory vote on Named Executive Officer compensation) and Proposal No. 4 (election of directors) are non-routine matters, while Proposal No. 2 (ratification of appointment of independent registered public accounting firm) is a routine matter.
+As a result, if you do not provide voting instructions to your broker, bank or other nominee, then your broker, bank or other nominee may not vote your shares with respect to Proposal No. 1 or Proposal No. 3 or Proposal No. 4, which would result in a "broker non-vote," but may, in its discretion, vote your shares with respect to Proposal No. 2.
+For additional information regarding broker non-votes, see "What are the effects of abstentions and broker non-votes?" below.